Utah vs. Colorado NCAA Football Odds, Plays and Insights | November 26, 2021

 Utah Stats and Trends

-- This season, the Utes are winless ATS when entering a game as a favorite of 23.5 points or more.
+- Utah has played 11 games, with five wins against the spread.

+- The Utes have been favored by 23.5 points or more one time this season and have not covered the spread in any of them.

-- Utah's games this year have gone over the point total seven times in 10 opportunities (70%).
+- Utah's games this year have gone over the total in seven out of 10 opportunities (70%).

-- Utah is 5-3 against the spread and 7-2 overall this season when the team records more than 26.5 points.
+- When Utah puts up more than 26.5 points, it is 5-3 against the spread and 7-2 overall.

-- When Utah amasses more than 418.8 yards, the team is 4-2 against the spread and 6-1 overall.
+- Utah is 4-2 against the spread and 6-1 overall when the team totals over 418.8 yards.

 - This year, the Utes have 11 turnovers, one fewer than the Buffaloes have takeaways (12).